 Although salmon was once upstaged by other types of fish such as mackerel and tuna, more and more people are realizing that this fish is actually quite tasty.
-It can be used for making a variety of dishes including salmon salad, salmon fish patties, and even salmon curry.
+It can be used for making a variety of dishes including salmon salad, salmon fish patties, salmon rice bowls and even salmon curry.
 However, this fish’s great taste isn’t the only thing worth mentioning about it.
 It’s also an extremely healthy addition to anyone’s diet, specially if you select the best canned salmon.

 Doctors recommend that people eat 2-3 servings of salmon per week and there’s a good reason for that fact.
 It’s because salmon is rich in Omega 3 fatty acids and other nutrients that contribute to heart health.
 That’s why we’ve decided to review the best canned salmon that’s currently available.
 Now everyone can easily add this healthy fish to their diet.

 - Best Overall: Wild Planet Wild Sockeye Salmon (Amazon) – Review

 - Best Gourmet: Rubinsteins Salmon Red Sockeye (Amazon) – Review

 - Best For To-Go Lunches: Chicken Of The Sea Premium Pink Salmon (Amazon) – Review

 - Best Keto Salmon: Redhead Wild Sockeye Salmon (Amazon) – Review